Total of people that favorited this listing

 Borgo Casanuova Villa can accommodate 16 guests.
 The house has a private garden with wrought iron tables and chairs, umbrella, deck chairs, and barbecue.
 The villa is on two floors and has two entrances.
 On the ground floor, there are two communicating living rooms with fireplace, a fully equipped kitchen on the right side of the house, dining room and second kitchen corner on the left side of the house, and two standard double bedrooms with ensuite bathroom with shower.

 The upper floor is not connected.
 On the right side of the house, there are one double bedroom with ensuite bathroom with shower and one triple bedroom with bathroom with shower.
 On the left side of the house on the upper floor, there are two double rooms with own bathroom with shower and one triple bedroom with large bathroom with shower and tub.

-The villa is provided with a washing machine, dishwasher, dryer machine, iron and iron board, drying rack, flat screen cable TV, free Wi-Fi connection, telephone and safe deposit in each bedroom, air conditioning in each bedroom and sitting room, hair dryer, bathrooms amenities, pool towels (from May to September), and private parking.
+The villa is provided with a gourmet kitchen, washing machine, dishwasher, dryer machine, iron and iron board, drying rack, flat screen cable TV, free Wi-Fi connection, telephone and safe deposit in each bedroom, air conditioning in each bedroom and sitting room, hair dryer, bathrooms amenities (eco shampoo, conditioner, bath gel, lotion), lux pool towels, and private parking.